ut-khanlab/master_thesis_template_for_typst/template.typ

     if it.kind == "image" {
       set text(size: 12pt)
       it.body
-      // it.supplement
+      it.supplement
-      // " " + it.counter.display(it.numbering)
+      " " + it.counter.display(it.numbering)
-      " " + it.caption
+      " " + it.caption.body
       locate(loc => {
         let chapt = counter(heading).at(loc).at(0)
         let c = counter("image-chapter" + str(chapt))